cysouw/diathesis/text/c05_preverbs.md

 ### Preverbs with non-verbal stems {#sec:preverbs-other-stems}

 Preverbs typically are added to verbal roots.
 However, there are a few examples in which preverbs are added to non-verbal roots, constructing a verb in the process.
 For examples from adjectival roots like *grün* 'green' it is possible to derive a verb *begrünen* 'to plant' [@next].
 This derivation typically has a causative function with the subject causing the object to become the adjectival predicate, see [@sec:preverb-adjectival-causative].
-However, in a few incidental cases, the semantics are slightly different, like with *lustig* 'funny' and *belustigen* 'to amuse' [@nnext], see [@sec:prever-adjectival-addition].
+However, in a few incidental cases, the semantics are slightly different, like with *lustig* 'funny' and *belustigen* 'to amuse' [@nnext], see [@sec:preverb-adjectival-addition].

 ::: ex
 a.
 Der Balkon ist grün.